 If you decide to get certified in another state, it is your responsibility to be familiar with the certification requirements for that state.
 For up-to-date information on certification requirements and important contact, please visit 50 States’ Certification Requirements, a website updated by the University of Kentucky.

 Post-Baccalureate/Teacher Intern Certification Routes

 Anyone who holds a baccalaureate, masters or doctoral degree from an accredited institution and wishes to be considered eligible for a Pennsylvania teaching certificate must consult with the Education Department.
 An individualized program of study, which complies with the PDE and Lycoming College program approval requirements for elementary, special education, PreK-4, PreK-4 with Special Education PreK-8, K-12 or 7-12 secondary certification with special education, will be developed.
 Individuals with a baccalaureate, masters or doctoral degree can also consider the internship program.
-Please see the Teacher Education Handbook for more information.
+Please see Post Bacc section of the Teacher Education Handbook for more information.

 Lycoming College is an approved provider for the Pennsylvania Department of Education Act 48 professional development requirements.
 These requirements are for teachers certified for Pennsylvania.
 Courses for credit qualify for PA Act 48 standards; non-credit coursework does not qualify.
 Students must supply their unique PA Act 48 Professional Personal ID (PPID) number in order to have their credit course posted.
 Students should log into the PA Department of Education website (www.pde.state.pa.us) to obtain this ID number.